Adiabatic Electroweak Baryogenesis Driven by an Axion-like Particle: Appendix

 The results above can be understood more easily by replacing the heavy Higgs field $h$ with $\hat h(\phi)$ because the rapid damping $\varphi_H\to 0$ means $\partial V/\partial h \to 0$ for a given value of $\phi$.
 In such constructed effective theory, the ALP oscillates about the true minimum $\phi=\phi_T$ after tunneling, and accordingly the Higgs background field value changes because it is given by $v(t)=\hat h(\phi(t))$.
 Note also that the ALP effectively couples to SM particles with a coupling proportional to $\partial \hat h/\partial\phi|_{\phi_T}$, and thus its oscillating energy is thermally dissipated.

-As a final remark, we note that the real situation is more complicated because the mixing angle is field-dependent, and self interactions during bubble expansion are also important.
-Our point here is that there can be sizable Higgs oscillations, which would then washout the baryon asymmetry.
+For a final remark, we note that the real situation is more complicated because the mixing angle is field-dependent, and self interactions during bubble expansion are also important.
+Our point here is that there can be sizable Higgs oscillations, which would then wash out the baryon asymmetry.
 In the analysis, we have taken into account such effects to obtain a conservative estimation of the final baryon abundance.